 From 1889 to 1966, a bounty was placed on mountain lions by the South Dakota legislature.
 Despite an assumed abundance of the species, mountain lions were effectively extirpated from the state by 1906 with only two reported lion deaths (1931 & 1959) occurring over the next sixty years.
 Concurrent bounty programs and unregulated hunting practices in surrounding states suppressed the entire region's mountain lion population and prevented recolonization of the species in South Dakota until the early 1970s.

-By 1978 enough antidotal information was available to recognize the existence of a small breeding population in the Black Hills and for mountain lions to be classified as a State Threatened Species.
+By 1978 people began to recognize the existence of a small breeding population in the Black Hills and the support for that assumption was sufficient for mountain lions to be classified as a State Threatened Species.

 In addition to protection as a State Threatened Species under South Dakota's Endangered and Threatened Species Law, mountain lions were also protected under SDCL 41-8-2-1, which prohibited hunting of black bears, mountain lions, and wolves.
 This particular protection was removed in 1999 when SDCL 41-8-2-1 was repealed by the South Dakota State Legislature.